Call us today to schedule a visit: 407-767-2477

 Interlachen's Vaccine Policy

 Interlachen Pediatrics is committed to recommending only those treatments and therapies that have been supported by research and sound scientific reasoning.
-Therefore, our office strongly recommends that your children receive the routine schedule of childhood vaccines recommended by the Centers for Disease Control and Prevention.
+Therefore, our office strongly recommends your children receive the routine schedule of childhood vaccines recommended by the Centers for Disease Control and Prevention.
 This schedule of vaccines has been devised by the world’s foremost authorities in infectious disease prevention.
 It is the culmination of decades of international research and scientific discovery.
 The individuals involved have dedicated their lives to the study of vaccines, and their efforts are responsible for saving countless millions of lives worldwide.
-Their recommendations are further scrutinized by the American Academy of Pediatrics, the American Academy of Family Physicians, the highly regarded Institutes of Medicine and countless other scientific organizations.
-Needless to say these public policy decisions regarding our collective children’s health is not taken lightly.
+Their recommendations are further scrutinized by the American Academy of Pediatrics, the American Academy of Family Physicians, the highly regarded Institutes of Medicine, and countless other scientific organizations.
+Needless to say, these public policy decisions regarding our collective children’s health is not taken lightly.

 Over the last several years there has been media speculation that Autism is caused by the administration of vaccines.
 There is now a huge body of international scientific research disputing the claim that MMR or other vaccines cause Autism.
 The same is true regarding the preservative Thimerosal.